-COVID-19 has not only disrupted the apartment market, it has exposed weaknesses in property management and ownership processes.
+COVID-19 has not only disrupted the housing market, it has exposed weaknesses in property management and ownership processes.
 To be an effective landlord and property manager and to avoid future business interruption, it is important to understand the technologies that can be used to automate and create an entirely virtual ownership and management experience.

 We looked at a variety of platforms designed to facilitate every stage of the property management process for small and independent landlords and put together a quick primer on a few that you should consider.